 - Recruit and retain top clinical faculty and staff.

 - Engage in clinical programmatic planning along species and disciplinary lines.

 b.
 Explore effective models to expand the school’s clinical program outreach: Consider the following:

 - Joint clinics in partnership with the UC Davis Health System in outlying areas for animals and people.
 (OneHealth);

 - Environmental consulting services in rural practice; and Expanded use of telemedicine.

 - Collaborative Efforts to Share Educational Expertise and Best Practices

 Faculty members representing the five college partners of the Western Region Consortium of Veterinary Medical Colleges met January 8-9, 2015 here at the School to continue planning efforts.
 The consortium conducted a strategic planning session related to the potential establishment of a Center of Excellence (COE) for Ruminant Health.
-Local leaders Terry Lehenbauer and Joan Dean Rowe, organized the 2-day sessions which were professionally facilitated by Daniel Stone.
-The COE goal is address societal needs for sustainable animal agriculture through collaborative research, education, outreach.
+Local leaders Terry Lehenbauer and Joan Dean Rowe organized the 2-day session which was professionally facilitated by Daniel Stone.
+The COE goal is to address societal needs for sustainable animal agriculture through collaborative research, education, and outreach.
 The COE is interested in taking fuller advantage of the different resources that exist across colleges in small ruminant health, provide students the educational opportunities they need, foster increased creativity and interactive approaches in teaching, research and outreach, and be better able to address industry and societal needs.